Skip to Content

 …and avoid queues at the airport with the Lyon City Card.
 You will get unlimited travel on all Lyon public transport and a return journey from the airport on the Rhonexpress.
 The Lyon transport card also includes free entry to 23 museums and discounts for tours, opera and theatre.

-Lyon transport city card
+Lyon Transport city card

 On our recent trip to Lyon, we discovered the Lyon City card, which we totally rave about.
 We paid just €42 ($50) for it, which not only included our Rhonexpress return tickets, but also unlimited travel on all Lyon public transport (metro, tramway, buses), as well as free entry to 23 museums and discounts for tours, opera and theatre.
-If you think about it, the Rhonexpress journey between the airport to Lyon city centre costs €16.30 ($18), or €28.30 ($31.22) for a return ticket.
-With the Lyon transport city card, you definitely get value for money.
+If you think about it, the Rhonexpress journey from the airport to Lyon city center costs €16.30 ($18), or €28.30 ($31.22) for a return ticket.
+With the Lyon transport city card, you get value for money.

 Lyon City card transport tips

-The Lyon city card includes unlimited use of public transport, discounts for boat tours, theatre tickets and free access to museums
+The Lyon city card includes unlimited use of public transport, discounts for boat tours, theatre tickets, and free access to museums

 One of the things we've found tedious in Lyon is how long the queues for metro tickets can get during rush hour, so you end up waiting for ages.
 With the Lyon City Card, you save time by avoiding queues at the Rhonexpress ticket machines, as well as at the Lyon metro stations.